Cloudstrucc/Public/docs/architecture-outline.md

 REST APIs extend the capabilities of the Power Platform by enabling custom integrations with external systems.
 APIs allow for data exchange, triggering workflows, and extending functionality beyond the built-in features of Power Platform.

 ## 5. SSL Configuration and Custom Domain for Power Pages
+This section explains how to configure SSL and custom domains for Power Pages, ensuring secure communication and personalized access.

 ### 5.1 SSL Configuration
 SSL configuration for Power Pages ensures secure communication between users and the web portal.
 By enabling SSL, all data transmitted between the user and the server is encrypted, protecting it from unauthorized access.